How to Weld Sheet Metal or Thin Stock (For Beginners)

 So, increase your welding speed and place short, intermittent welds.
 Try to weld the joint from multiple positions.
 For example, divide the joint’s length by four, mark the divisions, and fuse each separately.

-Additionally, use a shop air compressor to cool the sheet metal between welds.
-This is also helpful in preventing warpage, but if the material is too thin and you keep blowing holes through it, you’ll need all the help you can get.
+Use a shop air compressor to cool the sheet metal between welds.
+This choice is also helpful in preventing warpage, but if the material is too thin and you keep blowing holes through it, you’ll need all the help you can get.

 Significantly lower the amperage output.
 If your current amperage setting burns through the metal, try dropping it 30-50%.
-Also, reduce tungsten, stick electrode, or MIG wire diameter accordingly to the lower amperage.
+Also, reduce the tungsten, stick electrode, or MIG wire diameter to the lower amperage accordingly.

 Appearance